Blacktown

 Income levels sit below national averages according to AreaSearch assessment

-Blacktown suburb has lower income levels than national averages, per latest ATO data aggregated by AreaSearch for financial year 2023.
-Blacktown's median taxpayer income is $50,018, average income is $57,266, compared to Greater Sydney's $60,817 and $83,003 respectively.
-Projecting with Wage Price Index growth of 8.86%, estimated incomes as of September 2025 are approximately $54,450 (median) and $62,340 (average).
-Census 2021 income data shows Blacktown's household, family, and personal incomes rank modestly, between the 40th and 51st percentiles.
-Income analysis reveals 37.2% of Blacktown's population, or 20,809 individuals, fall within the $1,500 - $2,999 income range, consistent with broader trends across surrounding regions at 30.9%.
-Housing affordability pressures are severe, with only 81.0% of income remaining, ranking at the 48th percentile.
-Blacktown's area is in the 4th decile based on SEIFA income rankings.
+The suburb of Blacktown had an income level below the national average according to ATO data aggregated by AreaSearch for the financial year ending June 2023.
+The median income among taxpayers in Blacktown was $50,018 and the average income stood at $57,266.
+This compares to figures for Greater Sydney of $60,817 and $83,003 respectively.
+Based on Wage Price Index growth of 8.86% since June 2023, current estimates suggest the median income would be approximately $54,450 and the average income around $62,340 as of September 2025.
+The 2021 Census data shows household, family, and personal incomes in Blacktown ranked modestly, between the 40th and 51st percentiles.
+Income analysis reveals that the majority of residents, 37.2% or 20,810 people, fall into the $1,500 - 2,999 income bracket, aligning with regional trends where this cohort also represents 30.9%.
+Housing affordability pressures are severe in Blacktown, with only 81.0% of income remaining after housing costs, ranking at the 48th percentile.
+The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income